Neonatal sepsisSepsis neonatorum; Neonatal septicemia; Sepsis - infant

 Neonatal sepsis can be caused by bacteria such as Escherichia coli (E.coli), Listeria, and some strains of streptococcus.
 Group B streptococcus (GBS) has been a major cause of neonatal sepsis.
 However, this problem has become less common because women are screened during pregnancy.
 The herpes simplex virus (HSV) can also cause a severe infection in a newborn baby.
 This happens most often when the mother is newly infected.

 Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 Early-onset neonatal sepsis most often appears within 24 hours of birth.
 The baby gets the infection from the mother before or during delivery.
 The following increase an infant's risk of early-onset bacterial sepsis:

 - Preterm delivery

-- Water breaking (rupture of membranes) that lasts longer than 24 hours before birth
+- Water breaking (rupture of membranes) longer than 18 hours before birth

 - Infection of the placenta tissues and amniotic fluid (chorioamnionitis)